rssujay/3x3cube/README.md

 5) A cube class and a colour class (for the different representations detailed below).

+6) Basic printcube methods which output a text-based representation of the current state of the cube.

 What needs to be worked on:

-1) Two work-in-progress representations of the Rubik's cube, which are currently lacking a working rotation function.
+1) Two work-in-progress representations of the Rubik's cube, which are currently lacking working rotation functions.

 Thank you for reading and have a nice day! criticism/suggestions/bug reports are welcome.